Unveiling Overlooked Performance Variance in Serverless Computing: Introduction

+In the SE community, it is well recognized that multiple identical runs of the same application can exhibit varying performance~\cite{pham2020problems,qian2021my,weber2021white,he2019statistics,he2021performance}.
+Serverless computing-based applications should not be an exception to the \emph{performance variance} phenomenon.
+Multiple identical runs of the same serverless function can yield different performance, specifically in end-to-end response latency.
+Several factors can contribute to this performance variance: \textit{1) Highly dynamic cloud underlying infrastructure.} Serverless platforms operate in a cloud environment susceptible to multi-tenancy and networking challenges~\cite{papadopoulos2019methodological,mahgoub2022orion-36}.
+Moreover, due to opaque instance scheduling and unpredictable invocations of serverless platforms~\cite{patterson2022hivemind-11,fuerst2022locality-32,perron2020starling-26}, the execution environment of serverless functions may be highly variable and dynamic. \textit{2) High-density deployment of lightweight functions.} Serverless functions generally have small memory requirements and are hosted in small instances, leading to high-density deployments~\cite{ShahradATC20,singhvi2021atoll}.
+This deployment environment increases the risk of disruptions~\cite{zhao2021understanding-34,patterson2022hivemind-11}.

+To date, however, serverless computing research seems to have overlooked the well-known issue of performance variance.
+To address this gap, in this paper, we present an empirical study that sheds light on this oversight with solid scientific evidence.
+Additionally, we provide a comprehensive characterization of the magnitude of performance variance in serverless computing, emphasizing the significant consequences of disregarding this crucial aspect.

-To fill this knowledge gap, we conduct the first empirical study to investigate the awareness of the variance of serverless function performance among researchers and characterize the magnitude of this variance.
-To this end, we first collect and analyze 59 related research papers from top-tier conferences (\textbf{RQ1}).
-We find that only 40.68\% of the papers use multiple runs to quantify the variance of serverless function performance.
-Moreover, none of the papers justify the reason for the number of repetitions that they choose.
+To this end, we collect and analyze 99 research papers related to serverless computing performance from 77 top-tier academic conferences.
+Our findings reveal that only 38.38\% of these research papers employ multiple runs to quantify the variance in serverless function performance.
+This shows that the current serverless computing literature lacks awareness for the well-known performance variance problems in SE.

-Motivated by this observation, we select 65 serverless functions used in these papers and analyze their response latencies in multiple runs to reveal the magnitude of the performance variance (\textbf{RQ2}).
-We find that serverless function performance can differ by up to 338.76\% (44.15\% on average) across different runs.
-Furthermore, we use the coefficient of variance~\cite{maricq2018taming, guizzo2020cost, zhao2021understanding-34, uta2020big}, which is a widely-adopted metric to measure the degree of variability, to evaluate the performance results of multiple runs for each serverless function that we study.
-The results show that the coefficient of variance can be up to 42.81\%, indicating a large extent of the variance~\cite{maricq2018taming, zhao2021understanding-34, uta2020big}.
+Furthermore, we extract 72 serverless functions from these research papers and measure their end-to-end response latencies across multiple runs to assess the extent of performance variance.
+Our analysis demonstrates that serverless function performance can vary significantly, with a maximum variance of 338.76\% (44.28\% on average) observed among different runs.

-Given such a significant variance, we further explore the distribution characteristics of serverless function performance (\textbf{RQ3}).
-We find that the performance of more than 90\% of the serverless functions follows a non-normal distribution.
-The results suggest the use of non-parametric statistical analysis, which does not assume data normality, to analyze the performance results of serverless functions in future research.